Sell a House in

 How much will you pay for my St. Petersburg house?

 We base offers on current St. Petersburg market comps and the home's as-is condition.
 As a licensed general contractor, we use real renovation numbers.
-We typically offer 70-85% of after-repair value.
+We start with nearby as-repaired value, then subtract repairs, closing costs, title risk, holding time, and resale risk.

 Are there any fees or commissions?